Caleb4man/caleb4man.github.io/docs/Homebrew/3-Classes/1-Fighter/Blitzes/Shutdown.md

 - **Duration:** 1 minute

 Make a standard attack action.
 Each target you hit with these attacks must succeed on a [[1-Constitution|Constitution]] saving throw or be stunned for the duration.
+At the end of their turn, a creature affected by this blitz can repeat this saving throw, ending its affect on a success.